HalfHashd/hubpal-sui/README.md

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
 Certain aspects of this software and/or its underlying methods are patent pending.

 **Commercial Use Restriction:**
-The "Commons Clause" License Condition v1.0 is hereby added to the MIT License:
+The "Commons Clause" LicSNSe Condition v1.0 is hereby added to the MIT LicSNSe:
 You may not sell, rent, lease, offer as a service, or otherwise use the Software for a commercial purpose without express prior written permission from the copyright holder, except where specific free use permission is granted for public-interest or educational projects.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.